-Millions in improvements to drainage in Holley by the Sea (HBTS) could lose a funding opportunity following the second meeting of the Board of County Commissioners to discuss the future of the new local option sales tax funds.
+Millions in improvements to drainage in Holley by the Sea (HBTS) could lose a funding opportunity following the second meeting of the Board of County Commissioners to discuss the future of the new local option sales tax (LOST) funds.

 Commission Chairman and District 4 representative Rob Williamson recommended that the commission look at cutting the Tom King Bayou East Branch Channel Restoration, a $6.8 million project to improve drainage in HBTS, from the projects list to free up funds.